-Over the past few years—since ethanol has become common for boat engines—Seaworthy has received hundreds of calls and e-mails complaining about problems that ethanol has created for their engines.
+Over the past few years — since ethanol has become common for boat engines — Seaworthy has received hundreds of calls and e-mails complaining about problems that ethanol has created for their engines.
 The majority of these inquiries have one thing in common: They concern older engines, those made before around 1990, and a high percentage of them involve outboard engines.
-What is it about older boats that make them more susceptible to ethanol’s well-known problems?
-Seaworthy talked to Ed Alyanak, Mercury Marine’s manager of engine test and planning development, and Frank Kelley, Mercury’s fuels and lubricants technical specialist—who between them have over 60 years of experience—to find out why older engines suffer more than newer ones and what owners of these engines can do to minimize the problems.
+Seaworthy talked to Ed Alyanak, Mercury Marine's manager of engine test and planning development, and Frank Kelley, Mercury's fuels and lubricants technical specialist — who between them have over 60 years of experience — to find out why older engines suffer more than newer ones and what owners of these engines can do to minimize the problems.

 The issues for older engines fit into three categories: old vulnerable components not designed for ethanol use, ethanol's ability to dissolve deposits, and its ability to absorb enough water to separate.